phe-bioinformatics/phe-bioinformatics.github.io/_posts/2017-06-14-ggtree_exploration.md

 date: 2017-06-14
 ---
 ### Experiments with ggtree

-This post will explore how phylogenies and associated heatmaps can be drwn using the [ggtree package](https://guangchuangyu.github.io/ggtree/) in R
+This post will explore how phylogenies and associated heatmaps can be drawn using the [ggtree package](https://guangchuangyu.github.io/ggtree/) in R

   - Reading in a tree
   ```R